AdobeDocs/media-analytics.en/help/implementation/variables/chapters/chapter-name.md

 >[!ENDSHADEBOX]

 The chapter name variable is the human-readable title of a chapter (for example, `"Pilot Episode - Opening"`).
 Set it on every `media.chapterStart` event whose content is divided into chapters.
-The value populates the Chapter name classification of the Chapter dimension.

 | Property | Value |
 | --- | --- |